If you’re feeling like a truly discouraged mom right now, this mindset shift will help you to feel more positive, joyful, and content.

 I couldn’t care.

-I felt so physically ill and mentally stressed that I was such a failure as a mom that I couldn’t even think about more than just getting through the day.
+I felt so physically ill, mentally stressed, and completely overwhelmed that I was such a failure as a mom that I couldn’t even think about more than just getting through the day.

 Even though I knew this was a result of pregnancy, I couldn’t shake the feeling that I’d morphed from a productive woman into a sloth like couch potato who was doomed to ruin my children.